 I also worked for full-blown scripted television productions, like Friday Night Lights.
 I worked on that show for the last season.
 And I did the whole season of Top Chef Texas.
-I’ve done really crazy stuff too like an episode of Real Housewives of Orange County and an episode of Bridezillas, that really lame TLC show.
+I’ve done really wild stuff too like an episode of Real Housewives of Orange County and an episode of Bridezillas, that really uncool TLC show.

 Eventually, I moved on and got a job working as a retention specialist at a SaaS company.
 Then I moved to another SaaS company which was social media-related and did the same thing for them, and now I’m here.

 What makes you excited to work here?

 It’s just got to be the culture.
 I think that makes me most excited to be here: everyone’s so chill and nice.
 Honestly, everyone just really cares about the clients and about each other.

 What are you most likely to order when you’re in charge of Wednesday lunch, and why?

 I’m probably most likely to order Mediterranean, because it travels really well.
 Even if it’s a little cold, it still tastes pretty good.